Yto Barrada

 Work Description

-This work presents a series of painted wooden blocks in the shape of arches, triangles, rectangles and squares, and precariously assembled to spell “LYAUTEY”; the last name of the first Resident-General of French-occupied Morocco from 1912 to 1925, Marshal Hubert Lyautey.
+Lyautey Unit Blocks presents a series of colourful, painted wooden blocks in the shapes of arches, triangles, rectangles and squares.
+They can be stacked and laid in various configurations.
+They can precariously be assembled to spell ‘LYAUTEY’, the surname of the first Resident-General of French-occupied Morocco from 1912-25, Marshal Hubert Lyautey.
+A contested figure, Lyautey oversaw large-scale urban development programmes, as well as wide ranging surveys of Morocco’s artistic practices and archaeological sites.

-A contested figure, Lyautey oversaw large-scale urban development programmes, as well as wideranging surveys of Morocco’s artistic practices and archaeological sites.
-Working with French architect and urbanist Henri Prost (1874-1959), he directed the design and construction of colonial Rabat, Fez and Casablanca.
+Working with French architect and urbanist Henri Prost he directed the design and construction of colonial Rabat, Fez and Casablanca.
 Lyautey believed urbanism played a central role in changing people’s lives, where people of different social and cultural circumstances could coexist in urban spaces that referenced the local culture and aesthetics, while new, modern cities were developed for the European populations.
-However, behind these intensions lay the economic goal of building cities that foregrounded tourism and segregated Europeans and the local community.
+Behind these intensions lay the economic goal of building cities that foregrounded tourism and segregated Europeans and the local community.
 The birth of this new architecture in Morocco was also intended to serve as an experimental model for modern twentieth century city-building in France and French colonies.

-Barrada’s work engages with the unevenness of mobility and the ‘asymmetries of boundaries’ between Europe and Morocco.
-Her practice often negotiates a conceptual path between politics and poetry in order to describe the inequity of prevailing global structures.
 The oversized children’s blocks evoke the city skyline and refer to the project of modernisation in architecture and urban planning.
-Modernism, as an integral part of colonialism, is not always visible; under the guise of children’s toys, a sense of tension, destruction and disorder surfaces.
+Modernism, as an integral part of colonialism, is not always visible: under the guise of children’s toys, a sense of tension, destruction and disorder surfaces.

 Artist Biography